JoAnn Fabrics

 Jo-Ann Stores, LLC, (stylized JOANN) was an American specialty retail chain that specialized in fabrics and arts and crafts supplies.
-The chain was based in Hudson, Ohio, and had operated over 800 stores across 49 U.S. states until the beginning of 2025.
+The chain was based in Hudson, Ohio and operated over 800 stores across 49 U.S. states.
 By the end of February 2025, the company began the process of liquidating all of its stores after failing to obtain a buyer.
-255 stores were shuttered by the end of April while the remaining 535 locations permanently closed by May 30, 2025, a day ahead of the planned closing schedule.
+Two hundred fifty-five of the chain's stores were shuttered by the end of April, while the remaining 535 locations were permanently closed by May 30, 2025.
+Arts and crafts retailer Michaels acquired Joann's intellectual property and private labels, but none of its physical stores.

-It was revealed on June 5 that arts and crafts retailer Michaels had acquired Joann’s intellectual property and private labels, but none of its physical stores.
-Michaels itself has plans to expand its selection of products by introducing Joann's private labels to physical stores and online within the coming months.
-An increase in fabric searches on Michaels's website prompted the company to move forward with this decision.